citp/privacy-policy-historical/s/su/sun/sunnysports.com.md

 If you shop at sunnysports.com and place your orders exclusively through sunnysports.com, any personal information that you may share with us is kept absolutely private.

 Your privacy is important to us.
-By participating in the Council of Better Business Bureau's BBBOnLine Privacy Program we have made a commitment to meet the programs' strict requirements regarding how we treat your information and have it verified by BBBOnLine.
+As a member of the Council of Better Business Bureau's Accredited Business Program we have made a commitment to meet their standards regarding safeguarding privacy.
 Further information about this program is available at [bbbonline.org](http://www.bbbonline.org/).

 * * *